“The page below is from the manual of PRTG,

 The impact of a specific sensor type on performance is indicated by a color range when adding a sensor to a device.
 It ranges from dark green (very low impact; 5,000 sensors per probe) to bold red (very high impact; 50 sensors per probe).

 To overcome any limitations mentioned above you should distribute the sensors over two remote probes or more.
-For detailed information please use the site planner tool to plan large installations.
+For clusters we recommend to stay below 10,000 sensors per cluster.
+For detailed information, please use the site planner tool to plan large installations.
 See More section below.

 We recommend using a dedicated physical machine to run both the PRTG core server and PRTG remote probes.
 For more information please see the Detailed System Requirements section.